gadorcc/gadorcc/README.md

 <img align="right" width="200" src="https://media.giphy.com/media/KGhpQ5NMoWKQurlHwI/giphy.gif" />

 ##  👩‍💻 A bit about me

-I'm a former mechanical engineer who recently fell in love with programming and the endless application of logic problem solving.
-One of the hardest decisions I ever made was choosing between mechanical engineering and computer science. 🤔 As life is not a linear path, and curiosity and learning are a need for me, it is now the time to redeem myself.
-I couldn't be more committed to enjoying my software developer career to the fullest :rocket:.
+Tech has been my main hobby since I got my first Amstrad as a kid and created the snake game in C++.
+After a career in mechanical engineering, I am now pursuing one in software development.
+I have been preparing since early 2022 through a full-stack development in-person bootcamp, as well as several learning courses and practical projects.
+I am now immediately available and keen to join your team.
+The tech industry aligns perfectly with my love for problem-solving, intellectual challenges, and collaborative team achievements to make a meaningful impact on users :rocket:.

 ## 💥 Projects

-- [Planit](https://www.wagon-planit.online): ruby on rails web-app to share plans with friend and remove the pain of organising.
-Built user journey, models and controllers, SQL schema, API to generate plans images, AJAX to improve user journey....
+- [Planit](https://www.wagon-planit.online): Ruby on rails web-app to share plans with users and facilitate organising.
+Built user journey, backend models and controllers, SQL schema, third party API integration to generate plans images and Ajax to improve user journey.
+Technologies used: rails, JS, HTML, SASS, PostgreSQL, Github, Figma, Heroku.
-- [Book a bike](https://book-a-bike2.herokuapp.com/): first group project, ruby on rails web to book a bike.
-Focusing in Working in groups with standups, retros, trello planning.
-Built mapdrop API, JS reviews modals, controller logic...
+- [Book a bike](https://book-a-bike2.herokuapp.com/): Ruby on rails web to book a bike.
+Collaborate within an agile team with standups, retros and Trello planning.
+Built Mapdrop API, JS reviews modals, controllers logic.
+Technologies used: rails, JS, HTML, SASS, PostgreSQL, Github, Figma, Heroku.

 ## 🛠 My skill set
 <div>